choderalab/ambermini/README.md

 This version has been updated to match AmberTools 15 as of 23 Jun 2015.

+The `AmberMini15` branch exists to keep a workable, stable copy of AmberMini built off AmberTools 15 for backwards computability.

 ### To install
 ```
 ./configure --prefix <destination>